-CEWM5360 Introduction to Women's Ministry (3 hours)
+CEWM5360 Foundations in Ministry to Women (3 hours)

-This course is designed to provide the understanding and skills necessary to begin and implement women's ministry in the local church.
-Special attention will be given to the purpose, philosophy, planning, programming, and potential leader development of women's ministry.
+This course is designed to provide the understanding and skills necessary to begin and implement ministry to women in the local church.
+Special attention will be given to the purpose, philosophy, planning, programming, and potential leader development of ministry to women.

-CEWM6365 Advanced Women's Ministry (3 hours)
+CEWM6365 Advanced Ministry to Women (3 hours)

-This course is designed to explore in detail issues associated with women's ministry in the 21st century.
-Attention will be given to current trends, leadership concerns, and other items related to women's ministry as a profession.
-Prerequisite: CEWM5360 Introduction to Women's Ministry OR CEWM5260 Women's Work in the Local Church plus one hour in Discipleship or Ministry Planning.
+This course is designed to explore in detail issues associated with ministry to women in the 21st century.
+Attention will be given to current trends, leadership concerns, and other items related to ministry to women as a profession.
+Prerequisite: CEWM5360 Foundations in Ministry to Women OR CEWM5260 Ministry to Women through the Local Church plus one hour in Discipleship or Ministry Planning.